 We may earn a commission if you make a purchase through the links on our website.

-The Best IP Monitoring Software to Keep Critical Servers Monitored & ONLINE!
+The Best IP Monitoring Software to Keep Critical Servers Monitored & Online

-Marc Wilson UPDATED: January 17, 2025
+UPDATED: January 17, 2025

-A big piece of the puzzle to maintain that kind of availability is to implement IP Monitors and Alerting systems.
-Using a centralized IP Monitoring software ensures that all components are up and running smoothly.
-The core function of these tools is to keep an eye on critical IP-connected devices and services in real-time.
+Having a reliable network has become a critical factor for all and any businesses.
+A small service downtime or a traffic bottleneck can represent a big revenue loss.
+Networking experts and industry leaders are aiming for networks that maintain a 99.99% availability to avoid any kind of loss.
+A big piece of the puzzle in maintaining that kind of availability is to implement IP monitors and alerting systems.
+Using a centralized IP monitoring software ensures that all components are up and running smoothly.
+The core function of these tools is to keep an eye on critical IP-connected devices and services in real time.

-Here is our list of the best IP Monitoring tools:
+Here is our list of the best IP monitoring tools:

-1. ManageEngine OpUtils – EDITOR'S CHOICE This bundle deals with network addressing issues and includes an IP address manager, a switch port mapper, and a logical port scanner.
+- ManageEngine OpUtils – EDITOR'S CHOICE This bundle deals with network addressing issues and includes an IP address manager, a switch port mapper, and a logical port scanner.
 Offered for Windows Server, Linux, and AWS.
 Download a 30-day free trial.

-2. Site24x7 – FREE TRIAL This cloud-based platform includes network IP monitoring and server performance monitoring as part of its full-stack observability functions.
+- Site24x7 – FREE TRIAL This cloud-based platform includes network IP monitoring and server performance monitoring as part of its full-stack observability functions.
 Get a 30-day free trial.

-3. Paessler PRTG – FREE TRIAL This flexible package lets you decide which monitoring tool to turn on and its base system includes a network scanner that gives you a full list of all devices with their IP addresses and statuses.
+- Paessler PRTG – FREE TRIAL This flexible package lets you decide which monitoring tool to turn on and its base system includes a network scanner that gives you a full list of all devices with their IP addresses and statuses.
 It also dares up a network topology map.
 Available for Windows Server and as a SaaS platform.
 Get a 30-day free trial.

-4. PA Server Monitor While primarily focused on server monitoring, this package includes a Ping utility that you can set to run periodically and check the availability of all devices.
+- PA Server Monitor While primarily focused on server monitoring, this package includes a Ping utility that you can set to run periodically and check the availability of all devices.
 Installs on Windows Server.

-5. VisualPulse This is a continuous Ping sweep that discovers all devices on your network and provides response times.
+- VisualPulse This is a continuous Ping sweep that discovers all devices on your network and provides response times.
 Runs on Windows.

-6. Nagios Core A free full-stack monitoring package that includes a network discovery routine.
+- Nagios Core A free full-stack monitoring package that includes a network discovery routine.
 Available for Linux.

-7. Zabbix A free monitoring package for networks, servers, and applications that includes network discovery with IP address monitoring.
+- Zabbix A free monitoring package for networks, servers, and applications that includes network discovery with IP address monitoring.
 Runs on Linux, cloud platforms, or Docker.

 On the basic level, these tools will automatically send pings to check response and raise alarms and notifications when a failure occurs.
 Having this access to this information allows you to act quickly and avoid problems before they occur.

-Some benefits of monitoring your IP Network include:
+Some benefits of monitoring your IP network include:

-• Keep server Availability Close to 99.99%.
+- Keep server svailability close to 99.99%.

-• Keep an Eye on your Server anywhere and from any device with online web-interface monitoring services.
+- Keep an eye on your server anywhere and from any device with online web-interface monitoring services.

-• Send Real-time Alerts or Activate a Script when a certain threshold level is reached.
+- Send real-time alerts or activate a script when a certain threshold level is reached.

-The Best IP Monitors
+The Best IP Monitoring tools

 The following list of IP monitoring software will help you to keep an eye on all critical servers.
-We included their extra features, their official download site, and the pricing plan if it was publicly available – as some of these Software manufacturers tend to not post them on their sites.
+We included their extra features, their official download site, and the pricing plan if it was publicly available – as some of these software manufacturers tend to not post them on their sites.

 1. ManageEngine OpUtils – FREE TRIAL

-ManageEngine OpUtils is an IP address manager that will constantly poll the network, discovering all IP addresses in use The tool produces a report that you can you to reconcile IP address pools in your DHCP server and identify abandoned addresses to return to the pool for reuse.
+ManageEngine OpUtils is an IP address manager that will constantly poll the network, discovering all IP addresses in use.
+The tool also produces a report that you can you to reconcile IP address pools in your DHCP server and identify abandoned addresses to return to the pool for reuse.
 You can also use the list to check the hostname allocations in your DNS server.

 Key Features: